Back to Listing

 Financial emergencies: How much should I have in my emergency fund?

 The biggest problems often arise when we least expect them.
-And after a year of disruption due to COVID-19, many of us are trying to ensure 2021 runs more smoothly.
+The pandemic has been a major one and its effects continue, but many of us are trying to ensure 2021 runs more smoothly.

-While you can’t always avoid life’s challenges, you can take steps to protect yourself against them financially.
-Building up a ‘buffer’ or emergency fund could be the solution that helps you ride out unexpected financial emergencies.
-Here’s how to prepare by saving and finding help when you need it.
+While you can’t always avoid life’s curve balls, you can take steps to protect yourself against them financially.
+A ‘buffer’ or emergency fund could be the solution that helps you ride out unexpected financial emergencies.
+Here’s how to prepare by saving and if you need help, here's how to find it.

 How to prepare yourself for financial emergencies

 The best way to overcome financial emergencies is to be prepared with savings.
-While that will take a different path for each of us, depending on individual circumstances and current ability to put aside some savings, the best time to get started is right now.
+While that will take a different path for each of us, depending on individual circumstances and your current ability to put aside cash, the best time to get started is right now.

 A good rule of thumb is to have enough in your emergency fund to cover at least three months of expenses.
 If you have a family with regular costs like school and sports fees, then you may want to expand that to six or even 12 months of savings.

 Let’s say your emergency fund needs to be around the $10,000 mark.
 That sounds like a lot of money – maybe you think an impossible figure to attain.
-But when broken down, you can hit that goal within a year with strict savings habits.
-Putting aside $28 each day for a full year will result in $10,220 in savings.
+Here's how to hit that goal within a year - introduce strict savings habits.
+Put aside $28 each day for a full year and you'll have $10,220 in savings.

-That timeline may not be attainable for everyone but remember that it’s not a race.
+That timeline or amounrt per day may not be attainable for everyone but remember, it’s not a race.
 As long as you get started and stick to your goals, you’ll watch that emergency fund slowly grow – and at the same time reduce your worries should a financial disaster strike.